 The Origin of Baby Sleep Day

 In December 2016, after successfully launching the Pediatric Sleep Council, and providing an excellent pediatric sleep resource for parents, we officially met to discuss Sleep Awareness Week.
 The venue was Hymie’s Deli, right around the pickle bar.
 A napkin in hand, ideas flowed.
-As they noshed upon the world’s finest pickles – Jodi Mindell, Bula and Russell Walters had an idea.
+As they noshed upon the world’s finest pickles – Jodi Mindell, Bula and Russel Walters had an idea.

 “What if there was one day that we all focused on the importance of a baby’s sleep?”